Rarely ever seen, a black rhino chomping on some food, facing the camera and sourrounded by dry shrubs.

 You will be collected from your accommodation within the Windhoek city limits, or the airport by 07:15 and transferred to Chameleon Safaris Head Office for a short pre-departure meeting.

-We first drive north via the small town of Okahandja, but soon we are heading west, past the tiny centres of Karabib and Usakos, to the port town of Walvis Bay.
-The edge of Africa and the Skeleton Coast.
+We first drive north via the small town of Okahandja, but soon we head west, past the tiny centres of Karibib and Usakos, to the port town of Walvis Bay, the edge of Africa and the Skeleton Coast.

 We complete the final leg of our journey into Swakopmund and we check into our accommodation at the centrally located Hotel A La Mer.
 Swakopmund offers many opportunities to keep us busy during our time here.
 The town centre is small and easily explored on foot but there are also many extra, optional activities available.
-Scenic flights over the desert are very popular and for the more adventurous perhaps try sky diving or quad biking over and in the Namib dunes.
+Scenic flights over the desert are very popular, and for the more adventurous, consider trying skydiving or quad biking over and within the Namib dunes.
 Our guide will discuss all the options with you in advance and will be able to facilitate any bookings that we would like to make.

 • Transfer to Swakopmund